sourcegraph/sourcegraph-public-snapshot/doc/index.md

 # Sourcegraph

-Sourcegraph is a code search and intelligence platform.
-Devs use it to search, understand, and fix code across large codebases.
+If you're a developer, you can simplify your life with Sourcegraph.
+Use it to:

+- Search through all repositories for code snippets, functions, and files.
+- Review and highlight code with inline comments.
+- Use our code intelligence features, including navigation, suggestions, and insights
+- Highlight and fix vulnerabilities.

+If you have a large codebase, Sourcegraph can help.

 ## [Sourcegraph.com/search](https://sourcegraph.com/search)